Reducing Retinal Blindness Worldwide

 C. Grant budgets should include salaries, equipment and supplies.
 It is RRF policy not to fund the salary of the principal investigator(s).
 The following may not be included in budgets: travel expense, expenses related to publication of the research, and indirect costs.

 D. Grants must be awarded for one year only.
-Applicants must re-apply for continued funding on an annual basis – such reapplications will be considered in the light of progress made in the previous year.
-The grant awards should attempt to support a project for a three-year grant period.
+Applicants must re-apply for continued funding on an annual basis – such renewal applications will be considered in the light of progress made in the previous year.
+Researchers may propose a project plan to be implemented over a three-year grant period, and these longer range plans are encouraged.
+However, the initial application must include the aims and budget specifically in support of the initial year’s research planned.
 If you have plans for a three year study, you may include that information in an addendum to the application.

 E. Budgets are usually limited to $25,000-$50,000 per grant unless supported by another funding source for a higher amount.